TakefiveInteractive/ece391ForMac/README.md

 # ECE391 Auto Setup For Mac Users

-**NOTE**:Due to the update of swift, new cowhacker may not work on your machine (with Xcode 6).Check the release to find the compatible one.
+**NOTE**:Due to the update of swift, new cowhacker may not work on your machine (with Xcode 6).
+Check the release to find the compatible one.

 We are going to rewrite this proj by **Go** for better compatibility.